songmac/Machine-Learning-Study/README.md

 # Machine-Learning-Study

-This repo is for learning ML Algorithm.
+This repo is for learning machine learning algorithms.

-Here is main keywords and entire flow of ML's theory.
+It contains the main keywords and the overall flow of machine learning theory.

 ### **머신러닝 개요**